amedeos/amedeos.github.io/_drafts/2023-02-26-Change-ODF-osd-disk-flavor.md

 ```

 ### Remove one OSD
-Now you can remove one OSD, in my case I'll remove osd.0 (zero), but in your case could be a different ID.
+Now you can remove one OSD; in my case, I'll remove osd.0 (zero), but in your case, it could be a different ID.

 ```bash
 $ failed_osd_id=0